 Julia was only 35 when she started having sleep problems.
 Now, over 6 years later, she was getting worse.
 She couldn’t sleep because her mind wouldn’t shut off early in the evening.
 Then, when she finally did get to sleep she would wake up burning up, sweating and kicking off the covers.
 She came in to see me looking for a sleeping pill, but instead found out that she had a hormone imbalance.
 She got natural progesterone to calm her mind and natural estrogen to stop the hot flashes, which had her sleeping like a baby again.

-Though hormones are sometimes needed, there are many herbal preparations that work very well for helping you get a good night’s sleep and sleep through the night.
+Though hormones are sometimes needed, there are many herbal preparations that work very well for helping you get a good night’s sleep.
 Most contain black cohosh, red clover, and other herbs, as well as B-vitamins and minerals.
 Herbs work well for some; most need to try different ones to find which works best because everyone is different.
 Within two weeks of taking a preparation, you should notice a difference; if not, then try something else.

 To get a good night’s sleep, try: